liqd/adhocracy3/CODING_STYLE_GUIDELINE.rst

     Fixup a93bhd34: typo

-* Fix (for repair work that you may want to keep in a separate commit)

 * Gardening (for changes that do not significantly change the meaning or structure of the code, such as style guide fixes)